 City College Peterborough is committed to Equality and Diversity and to ensuring the safeguarding of learners and carries out appropriate checks to ensure the suitability of staff working with children, young people and vulnerable adults.

-The successful applicant will be entitled to 25 days year Annual Leave plus all Bank Holidays
+The successful applicant will be entitled to 25 days Annual Leave plus all Bank Holidays (pro rata).
+We also offer a competitive work-based pension.

-To apply, please download the job description and application form (scroll down below) and return by e-mail to recruitment@citycollegepeterborough.ac.uk or by post to Recruitment Department, City College Peterborough, Brook Street, Peterborough PE1 1TU.
+To apply, please download the job description and application form and return by e-mail to recruitment@citycollegepeterborough.ac.uk or by post to Recruitment Department, City College Peterborough, Brook Street, Peterborough PE1 1TU.

 Tel: 01733 761361